Send me detailed itinerary on my whatsapp no.

 The beginning of the trek is from Lohajung central market.
 The walk is through the upper region of Lohajung and then through the forest trail with few houses.
 A short trek will lead to a village spot called Mandoli.

-Climbing high will lead you towards Kali valley where two rivers join names kali and Pindari.
-Water pipes will lie along the trek that supply water to the Lohajung.
-Then on the left, there is a small mass of homes called Budla where you will find rhododendron trees from February to March which makes the trail more beautiful.
+Climbing high will lead you towards Kali valley, where two rivers join names kali and Pindari.
+Later on, trek, you will find rhododendron trees from February to March, making the trail more beautiful.

 Altitude: 9,689 ft to 10,440 ft.